dwyl/start-here/README.md

 #### How to Learn Applied to Programming

-Here we present more specific information about learning how to learn and your stuides in programming.
+Here we present more specific information about learning how to learn and your studies in programming.

 + [Hacking Passion](http://www.kytrinyx.com/talks/hacking-passion/): Katrina Owen breaks down practice into drills, simulations, case studies, direct practice, and imitation.
 Which kinds of practice are you applying or not applying?